 What Will You Study

 This degree develops your understanding of the relationship between the physical laws of the universe and the astrophysical and cosmological domains.
 You will obtain a thorough grounding in core physics areas such as Quantum Physics and Electromagnetism in your first year, Quantum Mechanics and Relativity in your second year and Particle and Atomic Physics in your third year.
-Furthermore, this scheme also includes lectures on Astronomy, Astrophysics and Cosmology in your second year and Stella Astrophysics and Big Bang Cosmology in your third year, as well as specialised laboratory work in Astrophysics and Cosmology.
+Furthermore, this scheme also includes lectures on Astronomy, Astrophysics and Cosmology in your second year and Stellar Astrophysics and Big Bang Cosmology in your third year, as well as specialised laboratory work in Astrophysics and Cosmology.

 - Physics : BSc Hons